History of Buddha - Facts and Fiction

 The Chinese Buddha Legend

-• Buddhism was read as a foreign version of Taoism.
+- Buddhism is a foreign version of Taoism.

-• The history of Buddha was interpreted as reincarnation of Lao-Tzu, the founder of Taoism.
+- Buddha was most likely a reincarnation of Lao-Tzu, the father of Taoism.

-Indian monks were used to learn and memorise very long sutras by heart.
+Buddhist monks from India were used to learn and memorise very long sutras by heart.
 But the Chinese with 2000 years of writing tradition couldn't believe it.

 The Indian monk Buddhayasas when he came to China knew by heart 200.000 verses of sutras.